YangRui2015/Meta-Envs/README.md

 * The environment files in PEARL have some old version dependency (rand_param_envs need gym 0.7.4 and mujoco-py 0.5.7), our package contains these packages, so you don't need to install these packages anymore.

 ## Installation
+This package uses Mujoco for simulation, so you install mujoco200 and mujoco_py 2.0 (we didn't test with mujoco151).
+In addition, if you want to use rand params envs, you need to add mujoco131 in the same folder of mujoco200 (./mujoco/mujoco131).

 ```
 git clone
 cd meta_envs